A single copy of this article may be reprinted for personal, noncommercial use only.

 You're more likely to stick with an exercise plan if it involves activities you enjoy and fits into your daily schedule.
 Consider these simple tips:

 - Start small.
-You don't need to join a gym or don expensive workout clothes to get in shape.
+You don't need to join a gym or wear expensive workout clothes to get in shape.
 Just get moving.
 Try a daily walk through your neighborhood.
-Vary your route to keep it interesting.
+Take the stairs instead of the elevator.
+Or, walk the perimeter of the grocery store a few times.

 - Find a partner.
 Exercise can be more interesting if you use the time to chat with a friend.
 Better yet, involve the whole family.

 - Try a class.
-Many fitness centers and hospitals offer classes designed for pregnant women.
+Many fitness centers and hospitals offer classes, such as prenatal yoga, designed for pregnant women.
 Choose one that fits your interests and schedule.

 - Get creative.
 Don't limit yourself.
 Consider hiking, rowing or dancing.